csc-training/geocomputing_course/materials/terminal.md

 A typing-based interface is often called a command-line interface, or CLI, to distinguish it from a graphical user interface, or GUI.
 The heart of a CLI is a read-evaluate-print loop, or REPL: when the user types a command and then presses the Enter (or Return) key, the computer reads it, executes it, and prints its output.

-Shell is standard way to interact with a supercomputer.
+Shell is the standard way to interact with a supercomputer.
 It is worth learning the basics and getting comfortable with the "black box".

 :::{admonition} Some terminal magic
 :class: tip